Launching a Successful Video Marketing Campaign

 Essentially, video marketing is a component of an integrated marketing plan, aimed to increase audience engagement and boost social activity, mostly through social media.
 The strategy is built around one video or a series of videos that are connected to a particular product and are characteristic of the company’s values.

-Why is video marketing on the rise, when there are so much other different content types that are as engaging?
+So why is it on the rise, when there are so many other different content types that are as engaging?
 What makes it stand out?
 Take a look at these stats:

 According to Renderforest, 5 billion videos are watched on YouTube on a daily basis

 According to the same source, 70% of marketers claim that videos convert better than any other type of content

 Optinmonster supports these numbers, adding that 94% of businesses are using video as an effective marketing tool, and 81% of the surveyed businesses saw an increase in sales.
 Moreover, 53% of businesses saw a decrease in customer support issues after using explainer videos in their marketing campaigns

 Today, not a single marketing campaign can be launched without social media, not only because social media give brands extra exposure, but also because they provide brands with social data to help them keep up with the KPIs.

 Although mining social data is a pretty down-to-earth process, with tools like Google Analytics and Adobe Analytics making it possible, confusion may hit you when you actually try to use it for your video marketing campaign.

 So, here are some insights on how to use social data to launch a successful video marketing campaign.